 In addition to Goshen College SST and May-term courses, many other possibilities for off-campus study exist in cooperation with other colleges and universities.
 (See list below.)
 For information about registering for any of these programs, contact the associate dean and director of international education.
 Special off-campus program registration forms are available in the SST and registrar’s offices.

 Financial policies for off-campus programs

-Goshen College tuition discounts, scholarships and direct financial aid can be used only when a sponsored program is required for a student’s major and those requirements cannot be fulfilled without the sponsored off-campus experience (Spanish major, e.g.).
+Goshen College tuition discounts, scholarships, and direct financial aid can be used only if a sponsored program is required for a student’s major and when those requirements cannot be fulfilled without the sponsored off-campus experience (Spanish major, e.g.).
 For Goshen College financial aid to apply to required off-campus study, an application must be submitted and the major must be declared by spring advising days prior to the year of off-campus study.

 To obtain information on financial aid, contact the student financial aid office.
 Academic credits earned in these sponsored off-campus programs are considered residential credits.
 However, these are not Goshen College programs.
 Therefore, May-term fees are charged for students who were off-campus in one of these affiliated programs during fall or spring semester.

 Au Sable Institute of Environmental Studies offers summer programs in Mancelona, Mich., and other locations.
 Contact the environmental science director for more information or see ausable.org.